Updated May 1, 2016 | Also posted at New Worker Magazine

 Get a place that’s within walking distance.
 You’ll want to be in and out regularly because of the timing of events, meeting up with different people, and the fact that your tired ass will want to sneak in a daytime nap every chance you get.

-Some people found cheaper hotel rooms further away but it put a damper on their social life.
+Some people found cheaper hotel rooms further away, or stayed with relatives, but it put a damper on their social life.
 Going out is the reason for going at all, so do it right.

 99 problems but a pitch ain’t one